KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 The exception that is thrown when an event that is raised from the host cannot be delivered to the workflow instance.
 Typically the event is raised from an System.Workflow.Activities.ExternalDataExchangeService on a workflow instance.
 This class cannot be inherited.

-    throw [System.Workflow.Activities.EventDeliveryFailedException]::New("an event that is raised from the host cannot be delivered to the workflow instance.
+    throw [System.Workflow.Activities.EventDeliveryFailedException]::New('an event that is raised from the host cannot be delivered to the workflow instance.
 Typically the event is raised from an System.Workflow.Activities.ExternalDataExchangeService on a workflow instance.
-This class cannot be inherited.")
+This class cannot be inherited.')

 * [docs.microsoft.com](https://docs.microsoft.com/en-us/dotnet/api/System.Workflow.Activities.EventDeliveryFailedException)
 * [msdn.microsoft.com](http://msdn.microsoft.com/en-us/library/System.Workflow.Activities.EventDeliveryFailedException.aspx)